Latent-Fields/Reflective-Ethical-Engine-assembled/README.md

 This is a **specification-first** repository intended to be *enticing to instantiate*.

+- `REE_CORE.md` — the canonical spine of the architecture.
-- `docs/REE_MIN_SPEC.md` — the canonical minimum spec needed to build an REE prototype.
+- `docs/REE_MIN_SPEC.md` — the minimum specification required to build an REE prototype.
 - `docs/astrocyte_aware_regulatory_stack/` — neuroscience-informed framing of monoaminergic regulation as a slow, spatially resolved, astrocyte-mediated control substrate (documentation-first; no immediate code changes required).
-- `architecture/` — small, implementation-oriented design notes (latent stack, trajectory selection, residue geometry, precision control).
+- `architecture/` — implementation-oriented architectural notes and subsystems (latent stack, trajectory selection, residue geometry, memory, modes, and cognitive braids).
 - `examples/` — concrete environment contracts for a toy world and an embodied (Android-like) instantiation.
 - `roadmap.md` — staged plan for REE‑v0 → REE‑v1.